 What is the role of Petroleum Engineer?

 A petroleum engineer has to explore remote places for oil.
-Petroleum engineers not only explore new oil reserves, but they also conduct various research activities for inventing new technologies and methods that will help in increasing the efficiency and reducing the mining cost.
+A career as petroleum engineer not only involve exploring new oil reserves, but they also conduct various research activities for inventing new technologies and methods that will help in increasing the efficiency and reducing the mining cost.
 In some cases, petroleum engineers also design the equipment and mining processes to achieve the maximum profitable extraction of oil and gas.
 Petroleum engineering career comes with varying roles and responsibilities.

 In a given situation, decision-making is the process of selecting the right solution available.
 This also needs you to make rational decisions: acknowledge several different decisions.
 As there is a lot of money involved and even a tiniest of judgment error can cost millions of dollars.
 The same goes for decision making as well.
 A delay in making a decision can cost a lot in terms of opportunity lost.
 Hence a petroleum engineer needs to have sound judgment and decision-making ability.